yagays/toji/README.md

-# Toji - 東寺
+# tohji - 東寺
-Toji is standalone web application that collect a lot of speech audio efficiently.
+tohji is standalone web application that collect a lot of speech audio efficiently.

 ![](docs/animation.gif)